 In this Chapter, you’re going to learn what to do when nothing else seems to work.
-When you’ve tried every technique and method, rule or boundary and all that being said, your child still doesn’t listen to you or acts irresponsibly.
+When you’ve tried every technique and method, rule or boundary, and all that being said, your child still doesn’t listen to you and doesn’t act responsibly.

-More precisely, you’ll see how to use discipline and firmness combined with warmth, without harming your relationship with your kid, particularly in those moments when your child won’t pick up their toys or clean their room, or hits a sibling or another kid.
+More precisely, you’ll see how to use discipline and firmness combined with warmth, without harming your relationship with your kid, particularly in those moments when they won’t pick up their toys or clean their room, or they hit a sibling or another child.

 Next is Chapter 10 — Getting All Family Members On Board

 In this chapter, you will learn how to avoid situations where:

 This will help you have a family that works as a team, where everyone knows their role and no one asks, “Why am I the only one doing this?”

 Congratulations!
 You successfully completed the All About Parenting program.
 Give yourself a pat on the back.
 Take your certificate and frame it.

 It’s a little thing but it’s tangible proof of the work you’ve put in for your child.